We Ask The Wrong Questions

 Cost of the whole bottle/mg of CBD in the bottle

 This gives you the cost per mg of CBD.
 If all things are equal (this is a botanical, so pesticides, herbicides, and heavy metals must be considered), this is an easy way to compare brands.
-We sell our CBD in store for 10 cents per mg for the small bottles to 7 cents per mg for the big supplies.
-Almost all quality brands are in that range.
+Almost all quality brands are in the range of 10 cents per mg for the small bottles to 7 cents per mg for the big supplies.

 Let’s skip the anchovies and talk about snake oil.
 Snake oil wasn’t ineffective.
 It contained decent doses of EPA and DHA and other important fats that people needed.
 Snake oil was gaining in popularity, so a wave of “snake oil salesman” flooded the market with diluted snake oil, charging the same price.
 Sound familiar?
 That trick was so effective, the supplement industry was built upon it.